AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 ## Get Started {#get-started}

 The interface guides you through the process of generating content.
-After opening the interface the first step is to select the prompt you want to use.
+After opening the interface, the first step is to select the prompt you want to use.

 ### Select Prompt {#select-prompt}